-- Sport shoes/tennis shoes, or lightweight hiking shoes that can get wet for our rainforest hikes on the mainland (also to get away from wet thongs and sand in the evenings) - Sturdy sports sandals, Reef shoes (no neoprene, it's too hot and it will smell), or water shoes for paddling are recommended.
-We recommend the Keen brand since they provide toe protection.
+- Sport shoes/tennis shoes, or lightweight hiking shoes that can get wet for our rainforest hikes on the mainland (also to get away from wet thongs and sand in the evenings) - Sturdy sports sandals, such as Reef shoes (without neoprene, as it can be too hot and cause odor), or water shoes for paddling are recommended.
+We recommend the Keen brand, as they provide excellent toe protection.
 (Sandals MUST attach to your feet solidly, as there are rocks and a bit of rugged terrain; flip-flops are for R&R between activities.) - Footwear that slips on and off easily (e.g., such as flip-flops, clogs, Crocs, etc.).
-Some of the lodge owners prefer guests to walk inside the buildings without shoes (rooms, dining area, etc.).
-This is done in the spirit of not coming "indoors" with muddy shoes, but the soft rule now has stuck as a rule for all year.
-(We emphasize soft rule.)
+Some of the lodge owners prefer that guests walk inside the buildings without shoes (in rooms, dining areas, etc.).
+This is done in the spirit of not coming indoors with muddy shoes, but the soft rule has now become a permanent rule for the entire year.
+(We emphasize soft rules.)
 PLEASE PAY SPECIAL ATTENTION to one particular use of footwear on Itinerary Day 6 (visit to Corcovado National Park); this footwear might double for that purpose.